-Option A's problem 1 (the C-cell batteries being flattened by accidentally leaving the machine turned on and running from batteries for many hours) is solved by an under-voltage protection system.
-We install a new circuit which prevents the internal power supply from operating if the supply voltage (from the C-cells, or from an external power adaptor, if one is plugged in) is less than about 5 volts.
-The TR-606 won't run from 5 volts or less, so this does not affect normal operation.
-It prevents the C-cell batteries from being flattened if the machine is accidentally left on and running for extended periods.
+We install a new circuit which disables the drive to Q44 when the supply voltage (from the Ccells, or from an external power adaptor, if one is plugged in) is less than about 5 volts.
+The TB-303 won't run from 5 volts or less, so this does not affect normal operation.
+It prevents the C-cell batteries from being flattened rapidly if the machine is accidentally left on and running for extended periods.
 When the C-cell batteries have 5 volts, or as little as 3.7 volts, they will still be able to power the original memory chips or the 32 Bank Memory system, for many years.